lkotlus/IntensityEffects/README.md

 ## Why?

-Finally, a good question!
 Creating complex lighting effects that go along with instruments, especially drums, becomes exponentially difficult as they become more complex.
 Want to match a cool drum beat exactly?
 Previously, you basically couldn't.
 With this software, the only thing holding you back is your ability to stay on beat.

 ## How?